brrandonkim/cse15l-lab-reports/report3.md

 technical/government/Gen_Account_Office/ai00134.txt
 ```

-THe variation `-name` returns a file's location based on its name.
+The variation `-name` returns a file's location based on its name.
 We can use this to quickly get the path to a file so that we can utilize it later in our code and locate files that are deeply buried within several directories.
 ---

 ## Example 2: -type